rycus86/demo-site/src/res/specs/cd.md

-- In `after_success` we log in with our *Docker Hub* credentials (which is nicely hidden by *Travis*) then we *tag* the *image* to be pushed under our *Docker Hub* user and finally `push` it - if we want to
+- In `after_success` we log in with our *Docker Hub* credentials (which is nicely hidden by *Travis*) then we *tag* the *image* to be pushed under our *Docker Hub* user and finally `push` it - if we want to and we just built from the *master* branch
 - The `env` / `matrix` section injects the actual values for the environment variables for each sub-build.